• Skip to primary navigation

 In Lightroom Classic you can group or stack images together, such as bracketed exposures for HDR merges, burst sequences or panorama frames, but in Lightroom you can’t.

 In short, Lightroom is a very slick and streamlined cloud-based alternative to Lightroom Classic that does indeed make all your images available everywhere, on any device.
-But it comes at a cost in financial terms, the closed nature of its editing ecosystem and its relatively unsophisticated image organizing options.
+But it comes at a cost in financial terms, the closed nature of its storage system and its relatively limited image organizing options compared to Lightroom Classic.

 Adobe Photography Plans